pattonsgirl/CEG2350/docs/Labs/Lab12/Instructions.md

 ### Test Suite

 Run the following commands against **each IP / domain name / url** as appropriate in the table above.
-Document the result (output, error, or behavior) in the Results Table.

 | Test | Command | What to observe |
 | ---  | ---     | ---             |